cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_15/stream/device/capture/start/models.rst

 .. code:: python

-    from typing import List, Dict, Optional, Union, Any, Literal
+    from typing import List, Any, Optional, Literal, Dict, Union

     RequestStatus = Literal["IN_PROGRESS", "NOT_STARTED", "START", "STOP"]